AhmedMYassin/Model-Predictive-Control/README.md

 N = 10
 dt = 0.1
 ```
-I used higher vlaues for N (15,20,25) but due to the increase of the number of timesteps the cost function wasn't able to reduse the error which affected the vlaues of steering angle in curves.
+I used higher vlaues for N `15 ,20 ,25` but due to the increase of the number of timesteps the cost function wasn't able to reduse the error which affected the vlaues of steering angle in curves.

-Also using 0.1 for elapsed duration was better than (0.05 and 0.08) due to the `100 ms` latency.
+Also using 0.1 for elapsed duration was better than `0.05 & 0.08` due to the `100 ms` latency.

 Check the result from [Here](https://github.com/AhmedMYassin/Model-Predictive-Control/blob/master/Data/result.mp4).